luposdate3000/luposdate3000/README.md

   There is a limit of 64kb byte-code per function - this is very easy to reach if you put inline everywhere.
   This modifier should NEVER be used during debugging, because it breaks the exception-stack-traces. if you have functional parameters combine it with "crossinline" to inline that parameter too.
+* "internal" function/class modifier <br/>
+  This hides the function/class from the api.
+  This decreases the binary size.
+  This increases the compile-speed, because there are no generated/exported functions
 * function pointers<br/>
   Be careful.
   This creates (multiple) additional objects.